 20 years go, the average employee would stay in their role for 20 to 30 years – working their way to the top of the career ladder, with their sights set on a highly coveted position.
 Nowadays, though, things have gotten a lot more complicated.
 The average professional can expect to switch jobs up to ten times in their working life.
 But knowing when it’s time to officially take that leap – and how to do it – is key.
 Here are 8 telling signs that it may be time to change your job.

 1. Monday morning dread

-Job motivation is important for many reason: it can help you keep up a positive outlook; fuel career ambition; increase your output and productivity – and, really, make you a better employee/colleague.
+Job motivation is important for many reasons: it can help you keep up a positive outlook; fuel career ambition; increase your output and productivity – and, really, make you a better employee/colleague.
 This will, in turn, increase your potential for promotion as you look to climb the career ladder.
 So if you’re already wishing the rest of the week away as soon as you arrive in on Monday morning, it could be time for a new job.

 2. Has work taken over your life?

-3. Are you growing your skill set?
+3. Are you growing your skillset?

 These days, the aim for most working professionals is to build up a bank of skills that will allow them to keep pace with career changes that will happen during their working life.
-If you’ve been in the same job for more than two years and don’t remember the last time you learned a new skill, it may be time to reconsider you career goals.
+If you’ve been in the same job for more than two years and don't remember the last time you learned a new skill, it may be time to reconsider your career goals.
 So, if your current employer isn’t encouraging you to grow professionally, it’s a sure sign that it’s time to move on.

 4. Have your co-workers started to leave?

 Have there been rumours of redundancies or restructuring in the company?
 Or are your co-workers getting restless?
 If you feel that the company’s future, or indeed its reputation is unstable, you need to think about your own future and perhaps a move is on the cards.
 But a word to the wise, check out the facts first.